bradleyq/stable_player_display/README.md

 - **Do NOT modify the Rotation[1]** NBT (pitch) of any bone in the model.
 - The model cannot be loaded from more than 512 meters **vertical distance** from the player (unlimited horizontal range).
 - If using `transformation.translation[1]` for animations, subtract the required y-offset (if you are using AJ, the script handles this).
+- Will only be updated for **Minecraft Vanilla**, if it breaks in a moded client I won't fix it.

 ## Use Modes